Comparability graph: Algorithms

 A transitive orientation of a graph, if it exists, can be found in linear time.
 However, the algorithm for doing so will assign orientations to the edges of any graph, so to complete the task of testing whether a graph is a comparability graph, one must test whether the resulting orientation is transitive, a problem provably equivalent in complexity to matrix multiplication.

-Because comparability graphs are perfect, many problems that are hard on more general classes of graphs, including graph coloring and the independent set problem, can be solved in polynomial time for comparability graphs.
+Because comparability graphs (and cocomparability graphs) are perfect, many problems that are hard on more general classes of graphs, including graph coloring and the independent set problem, can be solved for these graphs in polynomial time.